Make Money Jobs & Careers

 Upwork features remote jobs in a suite of categories, from virtual assistants to mobile app developers.
 A little something extra to sweeten the deal: Upwork claims that more than five million companies, from Pinterest to OpenTable, use the site to hire remote freelancers.
 It could be a good fit for working nomads.

-Like Fiverr, it's an extremely competitive platform.
+Like Fiverr, it's an extremely competitive platform — you can be competing with other freelancers around the world for the same job listing.
 Be sure to put your best foot forward in your profile and send tailored bids to have the best chance of finding gigs.

 Visit Upwork.